Sino-Huang/DOTA-2-ban-pick-tool/readme.md

 > [!WARNING]
 > App not setup: This app is still in development mode

+## Quickstart
+1. you shall have a python environment
+2. to install the app, run `pip install "git@github.com:Sino-Huang/DOTA-2-ban-pick-tool.git@main"`
+3. after install the python package, simply run `dota-banpick` to start the app!

 ## Purpose
 - User friendly and newbee friendly DOTA 2 ban pick tool.
 - Help you and your friends to drafting